akpw/batch-mp-tools/README.md

     Proceed? [y/n]:
 ```
+Sequential indexing is supported as well using the `-sq` switch.
 An important detail here, by default Renamer is visualizing the targeted changes and asking for permission to proceed before actually doing anything.